finestnothing/miscNotes/fall2021/CSc139/HW_02_Resha.md

     /home/alec/notesRepo/fall2021/CSc139
     alec
     ```
+    All commands worked as if they were run in terminal where the file was located.
 6. Write the C or C++ program `system2` that reads, when being executed, OS commands via the “command line parameter” C/C++ feature, and then executes them.
 The command line parameters must be legal Unix/Linux commands.
 Print the number of commands entered.
 To prepare, read about `argc`, `argv`, and `envp`.
 Focus is only argc and argv.
     ```c++
     #include <iostream>